 There it is, Bran Castle!
 Perching on the mountain rock, almost bragging with its invincibility!
 The leafless trees surrounding the cliff reaffirm the eerie setting one expects from the promised story of Dracula.
 Well, in autumn and winter at least.
 With an English park and two frozen ponds at the foothill, the views are lovely.
 To enter the castle, you will need to do some uphill walking.
 After all, you are not Queen Marie who ordered the installation of an elevator in the 57-meter-deep well shaft, so she could more easily access the park where she would enjoy her cup of tea.
 The lift is out of function now, so if you have arthritis, as she had, maybe Bran Castle visit is not for you!

 However, the climb towards the castle entrance should not be a huge complication for anyone with average stamina.
 On the sides of the path, flags promote the castle with the imagery of bats, voodoo dolls, and silhouettes of impaled men. „Let your children experience the fun that the mysterious castle provides“, says one of the promo flags.

 Bran Castle history

 The construction of Bran Castle finished in 1382.
 Made of river cobblestones, brick and wood, it went under restoration several times.
-Fixing the damage caused by siege, storm, fire or simple passing of the time, was continuously changing its architecture into a gothic-romantic citadel with 20th-century upgrades we see today.
+Fixing the damage caused by the siege, storm, fire, or the simple passing of the time, was continuously changing its architecture into a gothic-romantic citadel with 20th-century upgrades we see today.